lex3001/chrome_csv_helper/README.md

 - ⚡ **Fast and lightweight** - No external dependencies, runs entirely in your browser
 - 🎨 **Clean, simple UI** - Minimal clicks to get your data transformed

+## Common Use Cases

+### 📊 Google Sheets/Excel → Code
+Select and copy cells from Google Sheets or Excel, then transform to CSV or JSON to paste directly into your code editor (VS Code, Sublime, etc.).
+Perfect for:
+- Creating test data fixtures
+- Generating mock API responses
+- Building database seed files
+- Sharing data with non-spreadsheet users

+**Example workflow:**
+1. Select cells in Google Sheets (they copy as TSV)
+2. Click extension → "To JSON"
+3. Paste into VS Code as a ready-to-use JSON array

+### 💾 CSV/JSON → Google Sheets
+Copy CSV data from a file or JSON from an API response, convert to TSV, and paste directly into Google Sheets with proper cell separation.

+**Example workflow:**
+1. Copy CSV data from a text file or terminal output
+2. Click extension → "To TSV (Sheets)"
+3. Paste into Google Sheets - data automatically fills the correct cells

+### 🔄 Quick Format Switching
+- Convert comma-separated CSV to pipe-separated for different database imports
+- Transform JSON API responses to spreadsheet-friendly format
+- Generate SQL INSERT value lists from spreadsheet data

 ## Installation

 ### Option 1: Chrome Web Store (Recommended)